 When thinking about the difference between IFRS and GAAP, the two main distinctions are:

-1. Inventory valuation methods
+1. Inventory valuation

 There are three standard accounting methods for inventory valuation: